koharite/ImageEditor_PyQt/README.md

 # Image Editor Application
-Application of Image viewer function and drawing funcion in layerd image has tranparency value.
+Application of Image viewer function and drawing and file saving funcion on layer image has tranparency value.

 # Required
 This application made by Qt for Python (PySide2).